rsksmart/devportal-1.0/solutions/liquality.md

 ---
 title: "Liquality - Solutions on RSK"
 description: "The Liquality Wallet is a browser extension for accessing Bitcoin, Rootstock, and Ethereum applications.
-This MetaMask alternative supports multiple blockchains and provides the easiest way to flip between BTC, ETH/ERC20s, and RSK tokens with built-in one-click atomic swaps."
+This MetaMask alternative supports multiple blockchains and provides the easiest way to flip between BTC, ETH, ERC20s, and RSK tokens with built-in one-click atomic swaps."
 tags: liquality, metamask, wallet, swap, rsk-solutions, rsk
 render_features: 'tables-with-borders'
 layout: "rsk"